tomhrr/paws/README.md

 ### Notes

+ - Each executable takes an optional `--debug` argument.
+If set, the executable will print debug information to standard error as it progresses.
  - Files from Slack conversations are downloaded and presented as attachments in emails.
 Attachments are uploaded to Slack as files.
  - Messages from a given conversation are represented as being replies